|

 He spun in the saddle, loosing his arrow at a dark shape that

-had suddenly appeared in the branches of the nearest tree.
-The
+had suddenly appeared in the branches of the nearest tree; the

 thud.